 We believe that the investments we make on behalf of our clients are helping to create opportunities for economic growth around the world, and our ability to succeed is dependent upon serving our clients and delivering strong results.
 To do this, we combine our disciplined investment approach with global reach and a fundamental belief that if you take care of your clients, they will take care of you.

 We offer our clients a valuable perspective, shaped by over 60 years of experience.
 We are a leader in global investing, with on-the-ground research capabilities around the world, and a strong global service platform.
-Franklin Templeton Investments offers more than 200 investment strategies under the Franklin, Templeton, Mutual Series, Bissett, Fiduciary Trust and Darby Overseas brand names globally.
+Franklin Templeton Investments offers more than 200 investment strategies under the Franklin, Templeton, Franklin Mutual Series, Bissett, Fiduciary Trust and Darby Overseas brand names globally.

 Our independent investment platforms offer time-tested expertise, with distinct investment focuses from tax-free income to core equity to global investing.
 In our experience, a long-term approach is best because investment decisions are made based on a company's fundamentals and long-term growth potential, rather than on daily news and "noise."
 We pride ourselves on being disciplined investors.
 We want to be known for adhering to our investment goals and staying true to our investment approach—regardless of market trends.
 Learn more about the Franklin Templeton Story.